-In 2019 (to the delight of the digital marketing community) Google announced that marketers would now be able to apply three different audience formats to their search campaigns at the ad group or campaign level:
+In 2019 (to the delight of the digital marketing community) Google announced that marketers would now be able to apply four different audience formats to their search campaigns at the ad group or campaign level:

 - in-market audiences

 - seasonal event segments

 You’ve probably used audiences in your display campaigns to narrow your targeting, but combining them with keywords in a search campaigns is uncharted, powerful territory.
 Not only are you able to exclusively target a particular audience, you can also exclude an irrelevant audience entirely, ensuring extraneous users never see your ads and you won’t ever pay for their clicks.

 In this post, we’re going to dive deep audience targeting for search campaigns, covering: